GRI 401 Employment

 Basis: all training data entered on the digital HR platform “peoplenet”

-The absolute number of training hours increased in 2020 compared to 2019.
-Due to the coronavirus pandemic, the proportion of digital training hours also increased significantly from 33 percent to 53 percent, as did training hours in the area of IT skills in particular.
+The absolute number of training hours decreased in 2021 compared to 2020.
+During the coronavirus pandemic, the share of digital training hours soared from 53 to 91 percent, following an increase in the previous year.

 Bertelsmann does not currently report training hours broken down by gender and other employee categories, since this information is not available centrally.
-Bertelsmann is continuing to develop its data collection in this respect, and plans to report on this in the medium term.
+Bertelsmann continues to develop its data collection in this respect and aims to report these figures in the medium term.

 GRI 404-2 Programs for upgrading employee skills and transition assistance programs

-Bertelsmann’s vocational college in Germany seeks to ensure a supply of well-qualified junior employees for the company’s various lines of business, and to make it possible to fill vacancies via the in-house job market.
-Due to the increasing technologization and digitalization of subjects in many areas of the company, the number of graduates in IT training courses in particular was maintained at a high level.
+With its training offerings in Germany, in particular the Group’s vocational college at the corporate headquarters, Bertelsmann seeks to train well-qualified junior employees for the company’s various lines of business and fill vacancies via the in-house job market.
+Due to the increasing technologization and digitalization of subjects in many corporate divisions, the number of graduates in IT training courses in particular was maintained at a high level and even expanded in some areas.
 Other results included:

-- adaptation of training and degree programs to changing practical requirements, especially in view of the changing conditions of work.
+- adaptation of vocational training and study courses to changing practical requirements, in particular against the background of new forms of work;

-Active support is provided with and during the structural transformation of companies (see GRI 402-1 ).
+Active support is provided for and during the structural transformation of companies (see GRI 402-1 ).

 UN Global Compact principles: I, VI |